Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Also known as Diamond Fork Hot Springs, Fifth Water Hot Springs consists of a series of spilling pools in the middle of deep wilderness.
 The turquoise pools are one of the most photogenic hot springs in Utah, and I recommend bringing a waterproof phone cover so you can document the experience.

-The Fifth Water Hot Springs requires a 4.5-mile out-and-back hike through beautiful backcountry trails.
+Fifth Water Hot Springs requires a 4.5-mile out-and-back hike through beautiful backcountry trails.
 Follow Fifth Water Creek to the hot springs at the base of two waterfalls for an exceptional experience.

 Homestead Crater Hot Springs

-Soak up the steam at this beehive-shaped hot spring
+Soak up the steam at this beehive-shaped hot spring.

-📍 Google Maps | Phone: (435) 657-3840 | Website | Hours: 12 pm-8 pm Monday-Thursday, 10 am-8 pm Fridays & Saturdays, 10 am-4 pm Sundays | Entrance: $15 per person per weekday, $18 weekend fee
+📍 Google Maps | Phone: (435) 657-3840 | Website | Hours: 10:30 am – 9:30 pm Mon-Fri, 9;30 am – 9:30 pm Sat-Sun | Entrance: $15+ per person

-Soak up soothing minerals at this hot spring inside of a beehive-shaped rock dome just south of Salt Lake City.
+Soak up soothing minerals at this hot spring inside a beehive-shaped rock dome just south of Salt Lake City.
 The unique geological features of Homestead Crater Hot Springs formed gradually over 10,000 years and now host an array of relaxed visitors.

 Homestead Crater Hot Springs is also one of the only warm water scuba diving sites in the U.S. and offers guided tours at the Homestead lodge reception desk.